 BAU AT CAMARGO ARTS RESIDENCY AWARD, Cassis, France

-BAU Institute announces call for applications for its summer 2018 artist residencies AT a seaside mediterranean village near Marseille.
+BAU Institute announces call for applications for its summer 2020 artist residencies at a seaside mediterranean village near Marseille.

 New this year: travel subsidies